 - Speak to a health care professional for more information on how to stay healthy.

 - As with the general population, older people living with HIV and those with other underlying health conditions should take extra precautions to prevent illness.

 - Try to have at least a 30 days’ supply of ART in your home.
 If possible, ask for three months.

-- As more people become infected with coronavirus, we will learn more about how it behaves.
-Remember to keep in touch with your healthcare provider and advice from your government.
+- We are continuing to learn about COVID-19.
+Remember to keep in touch with your healthcare provider and follow government advice.

 This page is updated regularly, make sure you come back for the latest information.

 Is COVID-19 worse in people living with HIV?